DanKim0213/BCSniper/outline.md

 ## Git flow
 - Features and Develop interact to each other
 - Finally, Master is merged with Develop
+- **Must upload your local feature branch to Github just in case** and then delete your local branch
 - https://woowabros.github.io/experience/2017/10/30/baemin-mobile-git-branch-strategy.html

 ## Brief Description